Living in Boston

 Along the Charles River is a 17-mile Esplanade, a green space for all to enjoy.
 The Esplanade is just a short walk from Massachusetts General Hospital.
 The harbor offers boating of all kinds, fishing, and a number of community beaches.
 Boston’s Harborwalk boasts a number of parks and other recreational venues.

 The Harbor Islands are part of the National Park system and are accessible by ferry for day trips and picnicking.
-Through the heart of the city, a red line designating the famous The Freedom Trail leads you through the historical locations that are central to the founding of our nation.
+Through the heart of the city, a red line designating the famous Freedom Trail leads you through the historical locations that are central to the founding of our nation.
 Duck Tours use amphibious vehicles to provide a land and water view of the city.
-Parks such as Boston Common and the Public Garden are easily accessible green spaces to enjoy.

 You can explore the best hiking in New England in the White Mountains through the Appalachian Mountain Club or visit the more local areas of the Blue Hills or Middlesex Fells.
-During the summertime, enjoy the beautiful beaches of the North Shore, Cape Cod, or Martha’s Vineyard.
+During the summertime, enjoy the beautiful beaches of the North Shore, Cape Cod, or Martha’s Vineyard and Nantucket.

 Arts and Culture